plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ### TinyMCE templates

+In Plone 6 the TinyMCE template plugin is build-in and can be enabled via checkbox.
-While in Plone 5 you had to enable the template plugin (which was already shipped but not exposed to the UI) via the `custom_plugins` configuration option, Plone 6 has this option built-in.
+While in Plone 5 you had to enable the template plugin, as an external plugin via the `custom_plugins` configuration option.
-But in Plone 6 your templates need to have a `description`, otherwise TinyMCE will throw an JavaScript error and the templates won't be usable at all.
+The template registration is the same as before, but in Plone 6 your templates need to have a `description`, otherwise TinyMCE will throw an JavaScript error and the templates won't be usable at all.

 This is an example `registry.xml` snippet for configuring TinyMCE with some templates: